-The force uses all of its local policing expertise to tackle Neighbourhood crime including response, neighbourhoods, proactive teams and locally based CID supported through the problem solving of Local Bobbies of which there are 99 in force with a view to pushing this to 115.
+The force continues to tackle Neighbourhood crime through Local Policing capabilities which include response, neighbourhoods, proactive teams and locally based CID.
+Problem solving and engagement is a priority of our Local Bobbies of which there are 99 across the force area with a view to increase over the coming months.

-Through daily management meetings at district level series crime is identified and given local ownership.
-Priority crime teams based in every district and Neighbourhood enforcement teams and supported by the Strategic Area Policing Hub work to enforce against prolific offenders and gather intelligence to support policing operations.
+Through daily management meetings at district level, crime affecting neighbourhoods is identified and given local ownership.
+Dedicated teams are available every district to tackle and enforce action against priority offenders causing harm.